tshepang/blog/content/computing/Rust week of 2016-05-27.rst

 Something I learned about running system commands, imagine you had a complex command like::

-  ssh some-hostname "uname && echo && free --human"
+  ssh some-hostname "uname --all && free --human"

 Running such in Rust would be: